Credit: Gustav Dore/Shutterstock

 “And now, do not be distressed and do not be angry with yourselves for selling me here, because it was to save lives that God sent me ahead of you.” — Genesis 45:5

-Our verse today comes from one of the most emotionally charged stories in the Torah.
-The story of Joseph and his brothers reached a crescendo as the brothers discovered themselves completely at the mercy of the Egyptian ruler who, unbeknownst to them, was really their brother Joseph.
+Our verse today comes from one of the most emotionally charged sections in the Hebrew Bible.
+The story of Joseph and his brothers reaches a crescendo in Genesis Chapter 45 as the brothers discovered themselves completely at the mercy of the Egyptian ruler who, unbeknownst to them, was really their brother Joseph.

 As the brothers pled for the life of Benjamin, who had been set up to look like a thief, they explained that to lose Benjamin would be a death sentence for their father.
 These were the very same brothers who were so quick to get rid of Joseph, regardless of what it would do to him or their father.
 Old feelings came to the forefront for Joseph and his brothers as they were painfully reminded of a past that still haunted them all.